Skip to main content

 Manage the attendee experience

-*Attendee limit increases over 10,000 are temporarily available until December 31, 2022.
-Events above 20,000 attendees require Live Events Assistance Program (LEAP) Engagement.
+**Live events attendee limit increases over 10,000 are temporarily available until June 30, 2024.
+Live events above 20,000 attendees require Live Events Assistance Program (LEAP) Engagement.

-**Stream live events can be delivered outside an organization when planned though the LEAP team.
-It’s a case by case, temporary service to help customers communicate at scale outside their organization
+**Live events can be delivered outside an organization when planned though the LEAP team.
+It’s a case by case, temporary service to help customers communicate at scale outside their organization.

 1How many people will watch the live broadcast?
 2Are there external attendees?
 3What type of attendee experience?
 4What level of video production?
 5Type of live event